 Source: Talent LMS

-For HR professionals, conducting a needs assessment is made easier with the use of Strengths, Weaknesses, Opportunities, Threats—S.W.O.T.—analysis to help shed light on the issues and bring to focus the areas that need to be examined more closely.
+For human resource degree holders, conducting a needs assessment is made easier with the use of Strengths, Weaknesses, Opportunities, Threats—S.W.O.T.—analysis to help shed light on the issues and bring to focus the areas that need to be examined more closely.
 S.W.O.T. analysis is useful in performing a needs assessment in the areas of compensation and employment benefits (Universal Class).
 In order to conduct an effective training needs analysis, there are three important factors to consider (Bleich, 2018):

 There are three standard types of training needs analysis, which are following (Bleich, 2018):